ricardoom/dominotrono/content/portfolio/bronte.md

 tags: ['User Experience', 'User Interface Design','Product Research and Design']
 weight: -16
 externalURL: ''
-projectDesc: 'The majority of my work at Pearson centered around an internal eText authoring tool called "Bronte."
+projectDesc: 'Most of my work at Pearson centered around an internal eText authoring environment called "Bronte."
 As a result, the user experience work focused specifically on the publishing workflow and administration. '
 newLayout: true
 ---
 {{<section_wrapper class="hero-grid" >}}